Anku5hk/Programmers_guide_to_Python/book.md

   pass
 ```
 ### 6.4 Packing and Unpacking
-Functions in python support Packing and Unpacking variables into *tuple/dict*.
+Functions in Python support Packing and Unpacking variables into *tuple/dict*.
 Explained below.</br>
 1. **Packing**: It is when we pass more than the number of defined variables to a function.
 It is useful when we are not sure about the exact number of arguments required for some operation.
-They should always be the last parameters in a function(or they'll contain all the values).
+They should always be the last parameters in a function (or they'll contain all the values).
 2. **Unpacking**: It is when a *list/tuple/dict* is passed, which then unpack or gets extracted as function parameters.
 Now passing *tuple/list* can be done with '\*' operator followed by sequence's name, generally as *\*args*.
 Passing *dict* requires '\*\*' operator followed by sequence's name, generally as *\*\*kwargs*.
 ```Python
 ## packing in functions